JoshTickles/macOS/Glances-Grafana/Readme.md

 # Glances, influxDB and Grafana.

 Quick write up on how I use these 3 tools to great great looking moonitor graphs in a pinch.
-This is gonig to assume you have a VM with influxDB and Grafana already installed.
+This is gonig to assume you have a VM with influxDB and Grafana already installed and have created your InfluxDB database.